pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 ## What is a module?

 A PM2 module is a standalone software installed and managed by PM2.
 These softwares are pulled from the NPM repository and are published like a common Javascript library on NPM.

-## What can be developed as a module?

-Your creativity is the limit.
-A module can do anything, from a log rotation module, a load balancer, a Node.js based wikipedia, a DNS server, a SMTP server, an antivirus...
+[Anyone can create a module doing anything](http://pm2.keymetrics.io/docs/advanced/pm2-module-system/#creating-a-module), your creativity is the limit.
+A module can be a log rotation module, a load balancer, a Node.js based wikipedia, a DNS server, a SMTP server, an antivirus...
 Your creativity is the limit!

 ## Module interface with Keymetrics